 Instead of picking up a disposable utensil for lunch, take your regular silverware.
 It’s just as quick to grab, and though it will need to be washed, it is a small price to pay.

 Another simple thing to do is buy some mesh, washable bags that you can take to the grocery store to put your produce in instead of using the provided plastic bags.
-It might not seem like you are saving much waste by doing this, but over time, you will save a lot of bags from going into landfills.
+You can even skip the bags entirely and just put the produce in your cart.
+Since you will be washing the food before you eat it anyway, bags aren’t always necessary.
+It might not seem like you are saving much waste by doing this, but over time, you will save a lot of single-use bags from going into landfills.

 Reusable cloths for cleaning